-Review TICS and/or SICS to confirm that controls and revenue audit procedures for the at least annual review of player tracking system parameters are established and implemented.
-For selected test period, examine revenue audit's documentation to determine whether the player tracking system parameters are cestablished and implemented.
-For selected test period, examine revenue audit's documentation to verify that player tracking system parameters are established and implemented.
-For selected test period, examine revenue audit's documentation to determine whether the player tracking system parameters are reviewed.
+- 1. Review TICS and/or SICS to confirm that controls and revenue audit procedures for the at least annual review of player tracking system parameters are established and implemented. - 2.
+For selected test period, examine revenue audit's documentation to determine whether the player tracking system parameters review was completed at least annually. - 3.
+Test documentation to verify that player tracking system parameters are reviewed.
 The review should include: (1) identification of system parameters in the player tracking system which can be altered and may present a risk of fraudulent activity; (2) documentation of the currently authorized configuration/system parameters; (3) documentation with authorization of any changes to parameters for the period under review; (4) comparison of the authorized parameters to the currently active parameters; and (5) the results of the review.
-Parameters ward depending on the type and age of the player tracking system access settings.
-Best Practice: Reviews should focus on potential risk and the player tracking system access settings. § 543.24 (d)(5)